 Invoices can come in that are actually duplicates or have incorrect accounts receivable information.
 Maybe the amount or the quantity is completely different from what the company and the vendor originally agreed upon.
 While those are all things that a well-designed accounts payable system should catch, if an invoice is pushed through the system by an angry vendor, then the checks and balances of the AP system get skipped or bypassed.
 This could cause things like invoice discrepancies to get missed.

 If you have a proper accounting process, you could rely on that system working and be able to reconcile the issue.
 It should also ensure that whatever is paid to the vendor is exactly what is supposed to be paid.
-In the event that you receive threatening calls or emails and the vendor starts coming down hard on your accounting department, causing them to forcefully push the payment through, the result could be a mistake in your accounting process which causes you to doubt yourself.
+In the event that you receive threatening calls or emails and the vendor starts coming down hard on your accounting department, causing them to forcefully push the payment through

 Step.3 Deal with it